EvgeniiTitov/ml-pool/README.md

 ### TODO:

-- WIP Result dict needs to be cleaned if the caller never consumes the result (TTL for the result?
-Another monitor to check the scheduled tasks)

-- WIP Ability to provide multiple objects (models to load).
-Like a KV with model name and a callable to load it.

-- WIP When scheduling model scoring, provide the function for scoring (instead of passing it in the constructor), args and the loaded model to use (as the first parameter)

 - If a worker dies, but it was processing something, then the caller will infinitely wait for the result!

+- DO NOT termiante workers, might current the queue and shared dict, try stopping gracefully, doesit join within timeout, terminate

 - What if user provided callable relies on other objects/clients such as BigQuery client?